YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 - [ ] *Add the link to the publication if the work is eventually published*
 - [ ] *Add the link to the interface if the work is integrated into [EHM](https://engineeringhistoricalmemory.com/Aggregators.php)*

+**Note: It is true that there are many code files, but most of them are written for the convenience of testing modules.
+Only a small number of files are needed to use our model and reproduce our results, refer to the detailed description below.**

 ## To simply use the pretrained models directly:
 - [ ] Add a directory tree